Colegio de San Juan de Letran: Recent history

 The school began accepting female students in its college department in the 1970s while the basic education department started accepting first-year female enrollees in June 2005.

 In April 2007, Fr.
-Tamerlane Lana O.P. was elected rector and president of Letran, of the Intramuros and Abucay campuses, by the Board of Trustees to serve a four-year term until April 2011.
+Tamerlane Lana O.P. was elected rector and president of Letran, of the Intramuros and Abucay campuses, by the board of trustees to serve a four-year term until April 2011.
 Fr.
 Lana became the 80th rector of the Manila campus.
 Fr.
 Lana's administration has undertaken the task of changing and upgrading the Colegio's academic standards to meet those required to attain university status.
 This work also includes the revision of the vision and mission, research development, community service, and the 12-year strategic plan for 2008 until 2020.

 Starting academic year 2007–08, Letran became a "wi-fi zone" to cater its students access to the internet.

 In October 2007, two former Letran administrators were among the 498 Spanish martyrs beatified by Pope Benedict XVI.
 They are Fr.
 Jesus Villaverde Andres, OP, a former rector; and Fr.
 Antonio Varona Ortega, OP, a former professor and moderator of the NCAA Philippines.

 On July 3, 2008, Fr.
 Lana formally launched the Letran Center for Intramuros Studies (LCIS).
 The initiative to establish the center sprang from the 12-year development plan as the school hopes to become a leader in cultural and historical studies, particularly on the subject of Intramuros.
 The day also marked the 435th anniversary of the signing of the royal decree by King Philip II in San Lorenzo, Spain on July 3, 1573, that prescribed the foundation of Hispanic colonial towns, which served as basis for the systematic layout for the establishment of Intramuros, which was known then as Spanish Manila.
+In 2012, the College of Engineering and Information Technology, the youngest higher education unit, was established.

 In June 2015, Fr.
 Clarence Victor C. Marquez, O.P. was elected 81st Rector and President of Letran Manila and Bataan.

+In July 2023, Fr.
+Raymund Fernando P. Jose, O.P. was elected 82nd Rector and President of Letran Manila and Bataan.

 Campus

-St. John The Baptist Building
+St. John the Baptist Building

-Also known as the Administration Building, it houses the office of the rector and president.
-It houses the Admission Office, Financial Affairs Office, The Letran Center for Intramuros Studies Office (LCIS), Guidance Counselor Office, the Information Technology Center, College of Business Administration and Accountancy, College of Education, and the Institute of Information Technology.
+Also known as the administration building, it houses the office of the rector and president.
+It houses the admission office, financial affairs office, the Letran Center for Intramuros Studies (LCIS) office, guidance counselor office, the information technology center, College of Business Administration and Accountancy, College of Education, and the Institute of Information Technology.
 The bookstore, lobby, and chapel are also in this building.
 The St. John Lateran convent of the Letran Dominican Fathers is located here.